Why Does Norway Have So Many Electric Cars?

 The reason it is wrong: If that was the case, EVs would also be a success in similarly high-income countries like Switzerland or Ireland, but there they represent only 14.3% and 7.4% of the vehicles sold.

 2nd theory: Norwegians have a high level of environmental awareness, therefore they prefer to spend more to reduce gas emissions.

 The reason it is wrong: Let’s ignore the fact that not always EVs reduce gas emissions — if the energy matrix of a country is based on coal, EVs can even make it worse.
 This 2nd theory is wrong simply because Norway is far from the top in terms of environmental consciousness.
-The most eco-friendly countries in the world are Denmark, Luxembourg, and Switzerland, and the EV market share in these 3 are only 16.4%, 11.4%, and 14.3%.
+The most eco-friendly countries in the world are Denmark (Copenhagen is an example of safe and green city), Luxembourg, and Switzerland, and the EV market share in these 3 are only 16.4%, 11.4%, and 14.3%.

 3rd theory: Norwegian government has heavy subsidies for EVs, so people buy them because of these incentives.